lthms/soap.coffee-lthms/site/posts/StackedGit2.md

 ## Stacked Git is *Fast*

-Firstly, it is important to state that my main complain about Stacked Git is now a thing of the past[^edit]!
+Firstly, it is important to state that my main complaint about Stacked Git is now a thing of the past[^edit]!
 Stacked Git does not feel slow anymore, and far from it.
 This is because [Stacked Git 2.0 has been rewritten in Rust](https://github.com/stacked-git/stgit/discussions/185).
 While RiiR